joherzig/dotfiles/README.md

 # Introduction

-Several dotfiles and config files which can be used as a template
+Several dotfiles and config files which can be used as a template or inspiration